Analysis | Backlash growing to Biden’s insistence that schools give standardized tests during the pandemic

 In its letter to the District approving a testing waiver, the Education Department said it accepted that there are “specific circumstances” that make it impossible for the school system to administer the exams.
 It said that “the vast majority of students in the District of Columbia (88 percent) are receiving full-time distance learning as of March 20, 2021, and most students receiving hybrid instruction are in school for only one day per week.”
 As a result, it said, “very few students would be able to be assessed in person this spring.”

-Rice made clear in his statement last week that he thinks the department overlooked the difficulties Michigan will have giving tests at the same time it acknowledged issues in Washington, D.C.
+Rice made clear in his statement last week that he thinks the department overlooked the difficulties Michigan will have giving tests at the same time it acknowledged issues in D.C.
 In granting the waiver to the District, the department cited the high percentage of students who had learned remotely all year and difficulties in safely administering the exams.

-Rice said that Michigan has the same issues about students in remote learning, with only about one-third of Michigan’s students have chosen in-person schooling this year.
+Rice said that Michigan has the same issues about students in remote learning, as only about one-third of Michigan’s students chose in-person schooling this year.
 And while students were returning to school in greater numbers in late February and March, the trend is reversing, he said.
-Michigan recently has had the highest number of recent covid-19 cases in the country, and Centers for Disease Control and Prevention Director Rochelle P. Walensky urged Michigan to shut down again recently because covid-19 numbers are so high.
+Michigan recently has had the highest number of recent coronavirus cases in the country, and Centers for Disease Control and Prevention Director Rochelle Walensky urged Michigan to shut down again recently because coronavirus numbers are so high.

 “We shared our high and rising covid numbers with USED, which seemed interested solely in the administration of state summative assessments, irrespective of the small percentages of students who would likely be in person and able to take the tests,” Rice said.
 “This logic was indefensible in and of itself, and all the more so when juxtaposed against USED’s decision on the Washington, D.C., waiver request.”

 The Education Department has been responding to other state testing proposals, some of which call for moving the spring testing to fall.
-That’s what New Jersey got approve to do, along with a shorter version of the New Jersey Student Learning Assessments.
+That’s what New Jersey received approval to do, along with a shorter version of the New Jersey Student Learning Assessments.

-“New Jersey students will not have to see their instruction time interrupted to take tests that are not helpful or appropriate under current conditions,” said a statement from Richard Bozza, executive director of the New Jersey Association of School Administrators, Patricia Wright, executive director of the New Jersey Principals and Supervisors Association, and Marie Blistan, president of the New Jersey Education Association.
+“New Jersey students will not have to see their instruction time interrupted to take tests that are not helpful or appropriate under current conditions,” said a statement from Richard Bozza, executive director of the New Jersey Association of School Administrators; Patricia Wright, executive director of the New Jersey Principals and Supervisors Association; and Marie Blistan, president of the New Jersey Education Association.

 On April 6, the department wrote a letter to California officials, saying it did not need a waiver “because California is administering all of its required assessments and all school districts will be required to administer the statewide summative assessments except in any instances where the State concludes it is not viable to administer the assessment because of the pandemic.”